DD National: 1982 to 1992: Success

 Doordarshan was a co-partner in the launch of the Indian National Satellite System in the 1980s and took notice of its potential.
-The central government began planning to bring Doordarshan as a national channel aired to millions of Indians.
-On 15 August 1982 on the Indian Independence Day Doordarshan introduced a national colour telecast service from its own TV studio in Mandi House, New Delhi using PAL Colour.
-It broadcast the celebrations in full color from Red Fort marking the 35th year of India's nationhood.
+The central government, moved by the INSS's successes, began planning to bring Doordarshan as a national channel aired to millions of Indians.
+On 15 August 1982 on the Indian Independence Day Doordarshan introduced a national colour telecast service from its own TV studio in Mandi House, New Delhi using PAL colour.
+It broadcast the celebrations in full color from the Red Fort marking the 35th year of India's nationhood.

-On 9 August 1984, as Doordarshan launched its second channel for the metro/urban audience called 'DD2'.
-The existing first channel was renamed 'DD1' and started regular transmission of nationwide satellite broadcasts.
-In the same year, DD1 started telecast of sponsored TV serials which were produced by established filmmakers and many film production firms for the channel.
-These drama series were sponsored b Indian companies.
+On 9 August 1984, as Doordarshan launched its second channel for the metro/urban audience called DD2, the existing first channel was renamed DD1 and started regular transmission of nationwide satellite broadcasts from New Delhi to viewers all over India via a network of regional transmitters.
+In the same year, DD1 started the telecast of sponsored TV serials which were produced by established filmmakers and many film production firms for the channel.
+These drama series were sponsored by Indian companies which, with their commercials, brought much needed revenue for the DD network.
 DD1's Hum Log was the first sponsored TV serial of Indian television and started airing with its series premiere on 7 July 1984.